Black Christmas (2019 film): Box office

-Black Christmas grossed $10.4 million in the United States and Canada, and $8.1 million in other territories, for a worldwide total of $18.5 million.
+Black Christmas grossed $10.4 million in the United States and Canada and $8.1 million in other territories, for a worldwide total of $18.5 million.

-In the United States, the film was released alongside Jumanji: The Next Level, and Richard Jewell, and was initially projected to gross $10–12 million from 2,100 theaters in its opening weekend.
+Initially projected to gross $10–12 million from 2,100 theaters in its opening weekend, the film was released alongside Jumanji: The Next Level and Richard Jewell in the United States.
 However, after making $1.4 million on its first day (including $230,000 from Thursday night previews), estimates for the film were lowered to $4.5 million.
 It ended up debuting to just $4.2 million, finishing fifth at the box office.
 The film fell 57% to $1.8 million in its second weekend, finishing in tenth.